 Being careless with a few dollars here and there can end up costing you a small fortune over time.
 Whether it’s accidentally overdrawing your bank account or choosing an out-of-network ATM in a pinch, you’re essentially throwing away money that could be earning interest in a high-yield savings account.
 Paying the occasional banking fee might not seem like a big deal at first, but those mistakes can really add up.

-Many banks charge different types of fees for things such as overdrafts and non-sufficient funds.
-Depending on the bank account, you might even get slapped with monthly maintenance fees or monthly service fees.
+In addition to fees for items such as overdrafts and non-sufficient funds, you might also get slapped with monthly maintenance fees or monthly service fees if you don’t meet minimum balance or other requirements.
 A GOBankingRates survey found that the average American pays $7 in banking fees every month.
+Here’s a breakdown of certain banking costs:

 |Common Bank Fees||Estimated Costs|